vicrucann/DistCorr-lib/README.md

 ## Author information

-The software uses some `C`-based libraries for image processing etc. For more info refer to each file individually.
+The software uses some `C`-based libraries for image processing etc. For more info refer to each `lib` subdirectory individually.
+The main [framework](https://github.com/vicrucann/DistCorr-lib/tree/master/distortion) and [polynomial estimator](https://github.com/vicrucann/DistCorr-lib/tree/master/libDistortion) were written by Victoria Rudakova.